Axway/mft-convert/content/en/docs/TransferCFT/transport_security_Start_here/Configuring_transport_security_Start_here/_index.md

 title: "Configuring  transport security: Start here"
 linkTitle: "Configuring transport security"
 weight: 150
---- This section describes how to configure Transfer CFT objects transport security configuration.
+---This section describes how to configure Transfer CFT objects transport security configuration.
 The following topics describe the objects that are involved in the Transfer CFT transport security configuration.
 The CFTPARM, CFTPROT, and CFTPART objects include parameters that are directly